hlynch/Biometry2021/docs/Week-4-lecture.md

 $$
 X \sim N(\mu,\sigma^{2})
 $$
-Let's assume for the moment that I already know what the variance of growth rate is, so $\sigma$ is already known and does not have to be estimated from the data, but I do need to use the data to estimate the mean of the distribution $\mu$.
+Let's assume for the moment that I already know what the variance of growth rate is, so **$\sigma$ is already known and does not have to be estimated from the data**, but I do need to use the data to estimate the mean of the distribution $\mu$.

 Let's start with the model we have for the data